asappresearch/slue-toolkit/_sources/interspeech2023_submission.md

 # Submissions
-All participants should upload their system description (template link) and output TSV files.
+All participants should upload their system description briefly and output TSV files.
 Participants are allowed to submit total 3 results (3 TSV files) per track.
 Please follow the submission format to be evaluated correctly.
 The formats are extactly the same that you use for the SLUE-Toolkit.

+## System description template

+Overleaf link : TBA

 ## Submission format for pipeline track